apiedev/apd_spt_smallcases/README.md

 A mod for SPT-AKI that adds a few unique small variants to many of the cases in Tarkov.
 And also a Fannypack!

+​Install Instructions:
+​
+​- This mod has ZERO requirements!
+​
+​- Simply drag the users folder from the download into your main SPT folder!
+If you did everything correct you should have two new mods in your users/mods directory, zFannyPack and zSmallCases!
+​
+​

 This mod adds a a few unique cases to the game to make the early game a little less tedius!
 This mod features five new cases: